Norfolk County, Massachusetts: Politics

-Like the rest of Massachusetts, Norfolk County is a Democratic stronghold.
-The last time it voted for a Republican presidential candidate was in 1984, during Ronald Reagan's landslide victory in which he carried every state except Minnesota and the district of Washington, D.C.
+Like the rest of Massachusetts, Norfolk County is a Democratic stronghold in terms of federal politics.
+The last time it voted for a Republican presidential candidate was in 1984, during Ronald Reagan's landslide victory in which he carried every state except Minnesota.

+In contrast, at the state level the county frequently supports Republican gubernatorial candidates, having done so all but once between 1990 and 2018.